DanielAK14/twist-free-rod/README.md

     ./example

-Our project in an the libigl viewer should appear.
+Our project in the libigl viewer should appear.